Sayanta66/test-readme/README.md

 - **[Cluster Stack Operator](https://github.com/SovereignCloudStack/cluster-stack-operator)**: The Cluster Stack Operator works with [Cluster Stacks](https://github.com/SovereignCloudStack/cluster-stacks) and creates Kubernetes clusters in an easy and [Cluster-API](https://github.com/kubernetes-sigs/cluster-api)-native way.
 - **[Csmctl](https://github.com/SovereignCloudStack/csmctl)**: Csmctl is a tool used for developing cluster stack releases and building node image artifacts on the desired container registry.

-## Syself Services
-Syself is always ready to assist you in your epic Kubernetes journey.
-We use an infrastructure-as-software approach to create a reliable, scalable, and automatic system that allows the management of Kubernetes clusters.
-It provides a high grade of hands-free operation by getting enabled to react in certain situations autonomously.

 ## Join us on the journey
 We invite you to be a part of a community that is shaping the future of Kubernetes.
 Your expertise, creativity, and passion for open-source can help drive the next wave of innovation in Kubernetes management.
 Here is a quick rundown of our open-source culture:
 * **A hub for Kubernetes innovators**: Our GitHub is not just a collection of code repositories rather, it is a community for sharing ideas, best practices, and innovative solutions.
 * **Your contributions matter**: Whether it’s improving existing features, reporting issues, or suggesting new ideas, your input is invaluable for us in shaping the future of our platform.
 Start by creating a Pull Request for feature development or solving any critical bug.
 Create issues with feature enhancement proposals or feedback upon the same.
-Also,
+Also, we would love to see your issues based on proposals to reproduce the existing things.
 * **Learn and grow Together**: We believe in mutual growth and knowledge sharing.
 Explore our code, contribute to our documentation (coming soon), and join discussions regarding our open-source components to stay at the forefront of Kubernetes innovation.

 ### Our affiliate program